ixudra/ixd-template/readme.md

 ## Ixudra Project Template

-This is a project template for any future Laravel project that will be developed by Ixudra, a Belgian web development company owned by Jan Oris.
+This is a project template for any future Laravel project that will be developed by Ixudra, a Belgian PHP development company owned by Jan Oris.
+It is modified to use Laravel 4.1.

+This package can be used by anyone at any given time, but keep in mind that it is optimized for my personal custom workflow.
+It may not suit your project perfectly and modifications may be in order.

 ## New project setup

 There are several actions that need to be to be executed before development of a new application can start:

- - Download the template into a new directory: git clone https://Elimentz@bitbucket.org/Elimentz/ixd-template.git YourAppName
+ - Download the template into a new directory: git clone git@github.com:ixudra/ixd-template.git YourAppName
  - Remove the existing git repository: rm -rf YourAppName/.git
  - Initialize a new git repository inside the YourAppName directory: git init
- - Add your name and email to the .git config: vi .git/config
+ - Add your name and email to the .git config: vim .git/config
  - Add a new remote for your repository: git remote add origin https://urlToYourApp
  - Add, commit and push your files to the repository
  - Add url and custom packages to app/config/app.php (if necessary)